The Oscars bring back red carpet glam in whites and gold

 “I am a lucky, lucky man,” he said, while Robinson was grateful for no baby spit up.

+Amanda Seyfried chose vibrant red from Armani Prive, her hair in an Old Hollywood side-swept updo.
+It was among a slew of classic princess cuts, hers a strapless look with a plunging neckline.

 Emerald Fennell, the pregnant best director nominee for “Promising Young Woman,” smiled bright in a flowing spring green and pink gown.
-Lately, she’s been making up personas for her outfits.
+Lately, she’s been making up personas to match her outfits.
 She topped off the look with sparkly lilac eye shadow.

 “So tonight I am Susan your pottery teacher who has a business opportunity for you which is absolutely not a pyramid scheme,” she said.